 - The physician has looked over the medical history of the patient in the Ohio state database of controlled substances.

-To make this service easier to manage with an even faster-growing list of medical marijuana patients in the state, physicians in Ohio and elsewhere can now make use of electronic medical records (EMR) software like DrGreenSoft.
-When Ohio begins opening medical marijuana dispensaries, still a few months away, free software like DrGreenSoft will help doctors meet their responsibilities to patients and the Ohio medical board alike.
+To make this service easier to manage with an even faster-growing list of medical patients in the state, physicians in Ohio and elsewhere can now make use of electronic medical records (EMR) software like DrGreenSoft.
+When Ohio begins opening medical dispensaries, still a few months away, free software like DrGreenSoft will help doctors meet their responsibilities to patients and the Ohio medical board alike.